strimzi/strimzi-ui/client/Hooks/useLogger/README.md

 This hook is responsible for storing and sending client log messages to the WebSocket listener on the server `/log` endpoint.
 It sets up the WebSocket connection using the URL in the logging context.

+Logging and the websocket connection are enabled when the `LOGGING` query parameter exists in the URL.
+The value of the `LOGGING` query parameter is a regex that is used to determine which components and code are logged.
+For example, a URL like `https://localhost:3000?LOGGING=.*` will enable logging for all components, and a URL like `https://localhost:3000?LOGGING=Home|MyDiv` will enable logging for just the `Home` and `MyDiv` components.

 Usage of the hook must follow the (react hooks rules)[https://reactjs.org/docs/hooks-rules.html], but the logger callback returned by the hook can be used anywhere.
 For example:

 ```